innovato/strapi-plugin-cron/README.md

-# Strapi plugin cronjob-manager
+# Strapi plugin cron

-A quick description of cronjob-manager.
+Manage and monitor cron from the admin panel.